ayushlokesh/Implementing_different_Caching_Strategies/caching/instructions.md

 ```

 This will use the LRU implementation.
 Note that in the skeleton code
-given, this will return the *same* value for memory hits (and null for
+given, this will return the *same* value for memory hits (and the
-cache hits) as for the Memory as there is no overridden implementation
+wrong value for cache hits) as for the Memory as there is no
-of lookup with caching.
+overridden implementation of lookup with caching.
 That's your task!

 ## Testing